Contact homology and virtual fundamental cycles: Statement of results

+Contact homology can be viewed as a functor \eqref{contacthomologyfunctor}, whose (mostly formal) construction from Theorem \ref{main} we now describe.

-Let $(\Contact,\Exact)_n$ denote the category whose objects are closed co-oriented contact manifolds $(Y^{2n-1},\xi)$ and whose morphisms are deformation classes of exact symplectic cobordisms $(X^{2n},\lambda)$.
+Let $(\Contact,\Exact)_n$ denote the category whose objects are closed co-oriented contact manifolds $(Y^{2n-1},\xi)$ and whose morphisms are deformation classes of exact symplectic cobordisms $(\hat X^{2n},\hat\lambda)$ between contact manifolds.
 Let $\Ring^{\ZZ/2}_\QQ$ denote the category whose objects are supercommutative $\ZZ/2$-graded unital $\QQ$-algebras and whose morphisms are graded unital $\QQ$-algebra homomorphisms.
-Contact homology is a symmetric monoidal functor:
+Contact homology is a symmetric monoidal functor

 The symmetric monoidal structure on $(\Contact,\Exact)_n$ is disjoint union $\sqcup$, and the symmetric monoidal structure on $\Ring^{\ZZ/2}_\QQ$ is the super tensor product $\otimes$ ($A\otimes B$ is endowed with the multiplication $(a\otimes b)(a'\otimes b'):=(-1)^{\left|a'\right|\left|b\right|}aa'\otimes bb'$, and the isomorphism $A\otimes B\xrightarrow\sim B\otimes A$ is given by $a\otimes b\mapsto(-1)^{\left|a\right|\left|b\right|}b\otimes a$).